-- Genetics.
+Genetics.
 Problems with insomnia do seem to run in some families, although researchers have yet to identify how genetics play a role.

 Other sleep disorders.
 These include sleep apnea (in which one temporarily stops breathing during sleep) and periodic leg and arm movements during sleep (in which one's muscles excessively twitch or jerk).

 Short-term insomnia can be linked to events and factors that are often temporary, such as:

 Adjustment sleep disorder.
 This form of sleeplessness is a reaction to change or stress.
 It may be caused by a traumatic event such as an illness or loss of a loved one, or a minor event such as a change in the weather or an argument with someone.

 Jet lag.
 Air travel across time zones often causes brief bouts of insomnia.

-- Working the night shift or long shifts.
+Working the night shift or long shifts.
 Individuals who work at night and those who work long shifts may have trouble adjusting their sleep habits.

 Medications.
 Insomnia can be a side effect of various medications, both prescription and over-the-counter.